Follow the Hackers

 You probably know I’m all in on Rust.
 After all, I make my living as a Rust consultant.
 It took Rust over a decade of development to gain any real traction in the industry.
 It’s been a slow but steady climb.

-That’s why I usually advise founders to stay a bit behind the cutting edge when adopting new tech.
-The industry needs time to catch up, and big companies need specialized tools to integrate new tech into their development process.
-But it’s a calculated risk because the writing is on the wall.
+That’s why I tell founders to stay slightly conservative when adopting new tech.
+The industry needs time to catch up, and big companies need specialized tools to integrate new tech into their existing systems.
+On the other side, investing early in promising technologies is a calculated risk because the writing is on the wall.

 What Can You Learn From This?

 Hackers are already living in the future.
 You can use that to your advantage.
-Ask 10 tech enthusiasts what new things they’re excited about, and you’ll get a good idea of what’s going to be important in a few years.
+Ask 10 hackers what new things they’re really excited about, and you’ll get a good picture of what’s going to be important in a few years.

-If you’re selling to developers (and you probably shouldn’t), the key is to really listen to what they’re saying and then follow their lead.
+If you’re selling to developers (and you probably shouldn’t), the key is to really listen to what the hackers are saying and then follow their lead.

 Thanks for reading!
 I mostly write about Rust and my (open-source) projects.
 If you would like to receive future posts automatically, you can subscribe via RSS.